 Final words on outsourcing in Europe

-For companies that consider IT outsourcing in Europe (specifically, Central and Eastern parts of the region), it is important to find the right balance between availability of resources and tech partners, international rankings, and industry-related reports.
+For companies considering IT outsourcing in Eastern Europe, finding the right balance between the availability of resources and tech partners, international rankings, and industry-related reports is essential.
 All these details will help you find the right balance between the resources, costs, skills, and business results.

-Eastern European countries for IT outsourcing in numbers: comparison table
+Eastern European destinations for IT outsourcing in numbers

-Poland and Ukraine are taking the lead, offering a myriad of cutting-edge technology-related services.
-Poland has the largest tech talent pool with almost 500,000 ICT specialists, although only nearly 40-ish% of the experts work for IT outsourcing companies.
-Ukraine remains one of the leading destinations for IT outsourcing in Europe, boasting the second largest talent pool with around 300,000 ICT professionals and keeps the good work despite the war.
-Romania, the Czech Republic and Hungary have also attained a competitive position among top five Eastern European outsourcing destinations in terms of IT market capacity and annual industry growth rate of 10-15%.
+Poland and Ukraine are taking the lead, offering many cutting-edge technology-related services.
+Poland has the largest tech talent pool with over 525,000 ICT specialists, although only nearly 40% of the experts work for IT outsourcing companies.
+Ukraine remains one of the leading destinations for IT outsourcing to Eastern Europe, boasting the second largest talent pool with around 300,000 ICT professionals, and keeps up the good work despite the war.
+Romania, the Czech Republic, and Hungary have also attained a competitive position among the top five Eastern European outsourcing destinations in IT market capacity and annual industry growth rate of 10-15%.

-Countries like Moldova, Bulgaria, and Slovakia are falling behind market leaders in terms of innovation adoption and overall technological capacity.
-Nevertheless, they’ve introduced a number of incentives to attract foreign investments and foster IT industry development.
-Meanwhile, Baltic countries launched a number of e-programs and created a favorable business environment in the region.
+Countries like Moldova, Bulgaria, and Slovakia are falling behind market leaders in innovation adoption and overall technological capacity.
+Nevertheless, they’ve introduced several incentives to attract foreign investments and foster IT industry development.
+Meanwhile, Baltic countries launched several e-programs and created a favorable business environment in the region.

 Read more: Developers in Eastern Europe: expertise, hubs, and more